pavelm14/PyPhyloGenomics_ms/MS.md

 ## Next Generation output analysis
-The raw output data of the IonTorrent was a FASTQ format file of XXX MB? and XXX short reads up to XX bp in length.
+The raw output data of the Ion Torrent was a FASTQ format file of XXX MB? and XXX short reads up to XX bp in length.
 We created a BLAST database with the exon sequences  of candidate genes found after the exon validation of *B. mori*  genes across the genomes of the model